Reading list

 Fundamental of Semiconductors: Physics & Materials Properties; Yu and Cardona- Graduate-level textbook; excellent prose and ability to summarize key theoretical concepts and pivotal papers for each topic

-Richard Martin: Electronic Structure This book is more advanced, but detailed and comprehensive; a great reference for specific subject if you would like more information.
+Richard Martin: Electronic Structure This book is more advanced, extremely detailed and comprehensive; a great reference.
 It also has a thorough reference list, so it can be used to determine seminal papers about the different aspects of DFT.

 Additional References: